johnConstant/CI_PP3_Hangman_Game/README.md

 #### Welcome Screen
 Upon inital start up of the game, the player is greeted by a welcome screen which consists of an ASCII art graphic with the name of the game.

-#### Game rules
-With the first option to view game rules, the users are presented with a short game rules and once read they can go back to the main menu.
-Operation: Click any key and enter.

 #### Play
 With the Play Game option, users are asked if they have played the game before or not.
 Operation: Input either 'Y' or 'N' and press enter key.